liherz/functional_outcome_prediction_dl_vs_neurologists/README.md

 All models described in the paper correspond to the class of ordinal neural network transformation models (ONTRAMs).
 ONTRAMs are interpretable deep learning based models which can input structured and unstructured data while they provide interpretable parameter estimates for the respective input.
 A detailed introduction into ONTRAMs can be found in the paper ["Deep and interpretable regression models for ordinal outcomes"](https://www.sciencedirect.com/science/article/pii/S003132032100443X).

 In this paper, we developed ONTRAMs for acute ischemic stroke patients to predict functional outcome in terms of the modified Rankin Scale (mRS) three months after hospital admission.
 The models are either based on clinical variables, imaging data or a combination of both.
 All models predict the seven classes of the mRS and are evaluated in a five-fold cross validation (CV).
 The models are implemented in python.
-The code is in the folder `./python`, in the two notebooks:
+The code is in the folder `python`, in the two notebooks:

 - `./ontrams_3d_resent_clinical_dwi.ipynb`: Models based on clinical variables (SI-LSx), imaging data in terms of diffusion weighted imaging (SI_CSb) and a combination of both (SI_LSx_CSb).
 - `./ontrams_3d_resent_dwi_tmax.ipynb`: Models based on TMAX perfusion maps (SI_CSb_TMAX) and a combination of DWI and TMAX perfusion maps (SI_CSb_TMAX_DWI).